cakephp/docs/en/development/exceptions.rst

     See :php:func:`CakeResponse::header()`

-All Http and Cake exceptions extend the CakeBaseException class, which has a method to add headers to the response.
+All Http and CakePHP exceptions extend the CakeBaseException class, which has a method to add headers to the response.
 For instance when throwing a 405 MethodNotAllowedException the rfc2616 says:
 "The response MUST include an Allow header containing a list of valid methods for the requested resource."